KasperFyhn/generative-ai-course/Use cases/Brainstorming about an idea or a topic.md

 Generative AI offers a valuable resource when brainstorming about anything.
 In this session, we'll delve into how generative AI can be a creative partner, sparking ideas, and contributing to a rich brainstorming session.

 ## Use-case
 When faced with the task of brainstorming ideas for a project, essay, or research topic, it can be challenging to kickstart the creative process.
-Generative AI serves as a dynamic brainstorming partner, capable of generating diverse ideas, refining concepts, and providing fresh perspectives.
+Generative AI serves as a dynamic brainstorming partner, capable of generating diverse ideas and providing fresh perspectives.

 Imagine having an AI companion that tirelessly suggests ideas, helps you explore different angles, and sparks creativity without the constraints of fatigue or time.